MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-teams-leave-app.md

 2. Find the **Human Resources** app.
 3. Click **Upgrade**.

-You can check the version of the Human Resources app by going to the **About** tab.
+You can check the version of the Human Resources app by either going to the **About** tab or by going to the **Personal app** section.

 ![Human Resources **About** tab.](./media/HR-teams-about.png)